tolauwae/phd-thesis/src/oop/oop.typ

 The example in @oop:app:problem, illustrates both synchronous and asynchronous state desynchronization.
 First, the MQTT.subscribe function, illustrates synchronous state desynchronization.
-It modifies the internal state of the runtime on the client by storing the callback to be triggered upon receiving the "SENSOR" messages, which the subsequent out-of-place code depends on.
+It modifies the internal state of the runtime on the server by storing the callback to be triggered upon receiving the "SENSOR" messages, which the subsequent out-of-place code depends on.
-Second, whenever an MQTT message is received, this message is stored in memory (on the client) and should be executed as soon as the currently executing instruction is finished. // todo does not need to be immediate due to the partial ordering REMOVE ?
+Second, whenever an MQTT message is received, this message is stored in memory (on the server) and should be executed as soon as the currently executing instruction is finished. // todo does not need to be immediate due to the partial ordering REMOVE ?